-When De La Salle University and University of the Philippines meet in the UAAP Season 87 Men’s Basketball Finals, it will be more than a clash of the top men’s basketball programs in the country.
+When University of the Philippines and De La Salle University meet in the UAAP Season 87 Finals, it’s more than a clash of the top men’s basketball programs in the country.

 This year’s finals carry unique weight, with both teams backed by political heavyweights entrenched in the evolving cold war between the Duterte and Marcos camps.